-- 1. Training in:
+1. Training in:

-- Patient examination

-- Patient assessment

-- Treatment planning

-- Medications if any, with dose

-- Follow up protocols

-- 2. In view of the above each student shall maintain a record of work done, which shall be evaluated for marks at the time of university examination.

-- 3. The following is the minimum clinical requirement to appear for University examination:

-- a)Recording of detailed case histories of interesting cases-10

-- c)......Intra-oral radiographs (Periapical, bitewing, occlusal)-25 - d) Discussions should have participated in a minimum of 20 long case discussions - e) Investigative procedures Biopsy, Cytology etc:- c) SCHEME OF EXAMINATION
+- Patient examination - Patientassessment - Treatment planning - Medications if any, with dose - Follow up protocols - 2.
+In view of the above each student shall maintain a record of work done, which shall be evaluated for marks at the time of university examination. - 3.
+The following is the minimum clinical requirement to appear for University examination: - a) Recording of detailed case histories of interesting cases-10 - b) Routine OP, short cases minimum 100 (third and Final year) - c) Intra-oral radiographs (Periapical, bitewing, occlusal)-25 - d) Discussions should have participated in a minimum of 20 long case discussions - e) Investigative procedures Biopsy, Cytology etc:- c) SCHEME OF EXAMINATION